NBA All-Star Game Most Valuable Player

 The NBA All-Star Game Kobe Bryant Most Valuable Player (MVP) is an annual National Basketball Association (NBA) award given to the player(s) voted best of the annual All-Star Game.
 The award was established in 1953 when NBA officials decided to designate an MVP for each year's game.
 The league also re-honored players from the previous two All-Star Games.
 Ed Macauley and Paul Arizin were selected as the 1951 and 1952 MVP winners respectively.
 The winner is voted upon by a panel of media members, who cast their vote after the conclusion of the game.
 The fan voting accounts for 25% of the voting.
 The player(s) with the most votes or ties for the most votes wins the award.
-In February 2020, Commissioner Adam Silver renamed the NBA All-Star Game Most Valuable Player in honor of four-time winner Kobe Bryant, who died in a helicopter crash a few weeks earlier.
+In February 2020, Commissioner Adam Silver renamed the NBA All-Star Game Most Valuable Player in honor of four-time winner Kobe Bryant, who had died in a helicopter crash a few weeks prior to the 2020 game.